Automattic/jetpack/projects/plugins/boost/readme.txt

 == Frequently Asked Questions ==

-= What does the Jetpack Boost plugin do to help speed up my WordPress site? =
+= What does Jetpack Boost do to help speed up my WordPress site? =

 Jetpack Boost makes small changes to the way that data is sent from your WordPress site to your users’ browser, to enable the browser to display your site faster.